julienbordet/Jarvis/README.md

 ## Configuration

-Create a .ini file with the following data
+Create a config.ini file with the following data

 ```
 [COINBASE]